kcboggs/401Assignments/seattle-ops-401d1: Read41.md

 as it provides a real-time view into an application’s performance.

 3. Gaining Access
-This stage uses web application attacks, such as cross-site scripting, SQL injection and backdoors, to uncover a target’s
+This stage uses web application attacks, such as cross-site scripting, SQL injection and backdoors, to uncover a target’s vulnerabilities.
-vulnerabilities.
 Testers then try and exploit these vulnerabilities, typically by escalating privileges, stealing data, intercepting traffic, etc., to understand the damage they can cause.

+4. Maintaining access
+The goal of this stage is to see if the vulnerability can be used to achieve a persistent presence in the exploited system— long enough for  a bad actor to gain in-depth access.